Wren00/create-an-orc/README.md

 ## Who is it for?
 This project is designed to provide a creative prompt for writers/artists/ttrpg players or anyone seeking a prompt to form an idea for a fantasy character.
+In this case, characters are also referred to as Orcs in the system.

 ## MOSCOW analysis

 ### Must have
-- A pixel art image of the randomised character.
+- A pixel art image of the randomised orc.
 This has been created through:
   - A shadow base
   - A face with skin colour
   - Upper torso clothes